NosebleedPlant/Minnie-Danmaku-Tool/docs/index.md

 **_process(delta):**
 ```
+param:delta between frames
+return:none
 calls movement and bound handling functions.
 Also calls the aim or rotate functions based on enabled flags.
-When not reloading or on shot cooldown it calls the shoot function and checks magizine via clip management fucntion.
+When not reloading or
+on shot cooldown it calls the shoot function and checks magizine via clip management fucntion.
 ```

 **_move():**